 Indian Culture has great significance in the global world.
 It is so because of the enrichment of the culture, the language, the tradition of the people and many more are of great importance.

-Even, many emperors felt that the tradition, religion, customs etc.. should be spread to other world and should be followed so as to give importance to it.
+Even, many emperors felt that tradition, religion, customs etc.. should be spread to other worlds and should be followed so as to give importance to it.

 Emperor Asoka sent his children to southern Asia to spread Buddhism.
-Even many of his followers travelled to Afghanistan to spread the importance of Buddhism.
+Even many of his followers traveled to Afghanistan to spread the importance of Buddhism.

 Hindu texts available in many libraries help students to gather knowledge about the Indian culture.